marshmallow-code/webargs/docs/index.rst

 Arguments are specified as a dictionary of name -> :class:`Arg <webargs.Arg>` pairs. :class:`Arg <webargs.Arg>` objects take a number of optional arguments, e.g. for type conversion and validation.

+Below are a number of examples of the various parameters that :class:`Arg <webarsg.Arg>` objects can take.

 .. code-block:: python

     from webargs import Arg